27 Essential Latino-Owned Businesses in NYC

-In honor of Hispanic Heritage Month (starting on September 15), we’ve compiled a list of Latino-owned businesses in NYC to support now and always.
-From coffee shops and bookstores to eyewear brands and new bakeries specializing in Colombian-inspired goodies, we’ve curated our top recommendations to help kickstart your celebrations.
-And while there are hundreds if not thousands of Latino-owned businesses to support in the city, here are 25 of our favorites.
+In honor of Hispanic Heritage Month starting on September 15, we’ve curated our top recommendations of NYC spots to help kickstart your celebrations.
+And while there are countless other Latino-owned businesses in the city to support now and always, here are 27 of our favorites.

 Antojitos Doña Fela

 This Peruvian food cart located under the 90th Street subway stop of the 7 Train plates up vibrant ceviches, chaufa (chifa-style Chinese fried rice), arroz con pollo, and cravable breakfast options like chicharron con camote.
-Worthy of a visit for any meal throughout the day, Antojitos Doña Fela’s menu also makes for delicious and convenient takeaway options.
+Run by three generations of women from founder, Felicitas Vargas, and her family, it’s worthy of a visit for any meal throughout the day.

 How to support: Visit at 90th Street & Roosevelt Ave, call 718-478-3130 for free deliveries ($20 minimum) to Astoria, Woodside, Jackson Heights, Elmhurst, Corona, and East Elmhurst.